 We’re not overly sensitive parents who seek to explain our parenting difficulties through diagnosis.
 If you spent 90 seconds in my house, you would get that.
 We’re dealing with children who can’t speak more than three word sentences, potty training near puberty, illogical emotional outbreaks and a constant flight risk that has put us in a state of perpetual vigilance that I haven’t felt since I was in Iraq.
 And it’s lasted for nearly eight years.
 We’ve got fifty to go.
 I hope.

-From a purely statistical perspective, the chances of having two children on the autism spectrum is about one in five thousand.
+From a purely statistical perspective, the chances of having multiple children with the developmental issues our do, is about one in five thousand.
 So it’s a pretty safe bet that either my wife, myself or both of us are carrying that gene deletion.
 Which is why the question popped into my head.
 Because I love my children.
 The thought of a day in my life without them ruins me.
 So the new info doesn’t change my answer.
 But it makes me ask the question differently.

 That sounds like this: